-A healthy weight for your fur-baby helps reduce the risks of your dog developing diseases that are linked with being underweight or obese like nutrients deficiency, obesity, and even cancer.
+A healthy dog weight and healthy cat weight helps reduce the risks of your fur-babies developing diseases that are linked with being underweight, nutrient deficiencies, obesity, joint problems, and even cancer.

-Whether your fur-baby is prone to suddenly (and easily) losing weight, gaining weight or you're making sure that he maintains his current weight, we've come up with everything you need to know in maintaining a healthy weight for your pets, for a happier life.
+Whether your fur-baby is prone to suddenly (and easily) losing weight, gaining weight or you're making sure that they maintain their current weight, we've come up with everything you need to know in maintaining a healthy weight for your pets, for a healthier and happier life.

 Because if you want your dog to stay healthy, it is very important that you begin good practices in your home.